-Arranging for Accommodations
+New Students - Arranging for Accommodations

 - Law students, you will also start the process in our office, and we will talk you through the procedure from there.

 - We look for recent documentation (dated within the last five years).
 If you have older documentation, bring it so we can discuss it with you.
 We may ask that you obtain updated testing in order to get a clear picture of your current abilities and challenges.

-- Substitution of the foreign language requirement as a disability accommodation is determined by the results of psychoeducational testing.
+- Substitution of the World Language requirement as an accommodation is determined by the results of psychoeducational testing.
 We generally look for at least two areas of weakness that affect foreign language learning, with at least a 15-point discrepancy between cognitive index scores and academic standard scores, or a difference of at least 30 percentile.
 Come talk to us if you have questions about this.

-As you can see, your active involvement is necessary in helping us provide you with the best accommodations possible for your particular needs.
+Your active involvement is necessary in helping us provide you with the best accommodations possible for your particular needs.
 Please don’t be shy about checking back with us if you ask for assistance and it doesn’t seem to be coming quickly enough.